 Section A - System & Office Operations

 Part 1.
 Name of Organization.
-The name of the organization is the Board of Trustees of the Minnesota State Colleges and Universities, hereinafter referred to as "the Board."
+The name of the organization is the Board of Trustees of the Minnesota State Colleges and Universities.

 Part 2.
 Vision and Mission Statements.
-The following Vision and Mission statements have been adopted by the Board of Trustees.
+The following vision and vision statements have been adopted by the Board of Trustees.